KaiserTEYOU/KaiserTEYOU/README.md

-- 👋 Hi, I’m @KaiserTEYOU
+- 👋 Hi, I’m Diguesclin TEYOU
-- 👀 I’m interested in ...
+- 👀 I’m interested in Data science/machine learning/python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Certified Professional in Python Programming
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data science/machine learning/python
-- 📫 How to reach me ...
+- 📫 How to reach me: diguesclin@yahoo.fr

 <!---
 KaiserTEYOU/KaiserTEYOU is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.